You will receive an email one week in advance

-Your ECU email account requires that both your passphrase and a response from your phone be used to verify your identity when logging in from off campus.
+Your ECU email account requires that both your passphrase and a response from your phone be used to verify your identity when logging in from

 This process makes your account more secure.
 A hacker needs not only your ECU user name and passphrase, but a second piece of information as well.